 California’s Yosemite is one of the United States’ top 10 most visited National Parks—known for its dramatic glacier-sculpted valleys, Sierra Nevada peaks, towering Giant Sequoias and geological features that make rock climbers salivate.
-Hike the Park’s famous features and be blown away by incredible vistas on this Yosemite 2 day itinerary.
+Experience the Park’s famous features and be blown away by incredible vistas on this Yosemite 2-day itinerary.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.